dhruvis175/quick-start-application/frontend/m1-react-quickstart/README.md

 ## Available Scripts

-In the project directory, you must navigate to `frontend` -> `m1-react-quickstart` folder and create a `.env` file Inside .env file add below details :
+In the project directory, you must navigate to `frontend` -> `m1-react-quickstart` folder and create a `.env` file Inside the .env file add the below details :

 REACT_APP_SERVER_URL = http://localhost:3000